Duration: three to four years full time; four to seven years part time

 Typical entry requirements

-Upper second-class honours degree or higher in a relevant subject and/or a higher degree in a health related subject (or equivalent); plus a professional qualification leading to registration with the appropriate professional body, and a minimum of three years relevant clinical/professional practice.
+Upper second-class honours degree or higher in a relevant subject and/or a higher degree in a health related subject (or an equivalent standard in other qualifications approved by the University); plus a professional qualification leading to registration with the appropriate professional body, and a minimum of three years relevant clinical/professional practice.

 An outline research proposal which fits the research interests of the Faculty.